fbpx

 This is pretty much just like it sounds – a steamy thermal river nestled in a lush Icelandic valley.
 Yep, pretty much what dreams are made of.

-Getting to the Reykjadalur thermal river requires a 1-hour hike each way (with a healthy dose of elevation gain).
-So this stop is not for those in a hurry.
+Getting to the Reykjadalur thermal river requires a 1-hour hike each way (with a healthy dose of elevation gain), so this stop is not for those in a hurry.
 Your efforts will be rewarded with magical views and clean water that gets progressively hotter upstream.

 Golden Circle Itineraries